“Thanks for helping me! How can I repay you?”

 Amazon Prime: Free trial

 Amazon Prime free trial offers free ONE-day delivery and exclusive savings on certain products, plus exclusive music, videos, and other media.
 The company attracts new customers by offering a free trial with no commitment required, and if you are already using Amazon, you can definitely see the savings from the delivery costs if you purchase more than 2-3 items per year.

 Referral Rock: Free resources

 Free guides on referral programs, brand ambassadors, and more can be found on the Referral Rock Hub Page.
 We take the game a little further by giving you access without even asking for your email address!

 Crazy Coffee Crave: Free coffee education

 CrazyCoffeeCrave provides free education and guides on how to brew your own coffee.
-Their main focus is to provide high-quality content in exchange for product recommendation and Amazon affiliates.
+Their main focus is to provide high-quality content in exchange for product recommendations and Amazon affiliates.
 No bells or secret agenda, just gambling purely on their readers to make a purchase using their links when they do want to purchase anything coffee related.